johnpapa/heroes-vue/README.md

 # heroes-vue

 This project was created to help represent a fundamental app written with Vue.
-The heroes and villains theme is used throught the app.
+The heroes and villains theme is used throughout the app.

 by [John Papa](http://twitter.com/john_papa)